Description and Essential Functions

 - Final Compensation: Highest thirty-six (36) consecutive month period

 MEDICAL INSURANCE : The City contributes up to $1,611.16 per month toward medical insurance for employees and their eligible dependents.
 RETIREE MEDICAL INSURANCE : Please refer to the unit's Memorandum of Understanding for details.
 DENTAL INSURANCE : The City pays for 100% of the premium for the employee and their eligible dependents.
 VISION INSURANCE : The City pays for 100% of the premium for the employee and their eligible dependents.
 LIFE INSURANCE : The City pays 100% of the premium for a $50,000 life insurance policy.
 Additional life insurance is available.
 SHORT-TERM DISABILITY INSURANCE: The City pays 100% of the premium for the employee.
 LONG-TERM DISABILITY INSURANCE : The City pays 100% of the premium for the employee.
 DEFERRED COMPENSATION : Employees are eligible to participate in a deferred compensation plan through Nationwide Retirement Solutions.
 The City shall contribute a matching amount not to exceed $1,600 per year.
-BILINGUAL PAY INCENTIVE : 2.5% of base pay for eligible members of the association who are fluent in the Spanish language.
+SPANISH LANGUAGE PAY : 2.5% of base pay for eligible members of the association who are fluent in Spanish.
+Eligibility is based on business necessity.

 Note: The provisions of this summary do not constitute an expressed or implied contract.
 Any provision contained in this summary may be modified or revoked without notice.
 The types and levels of employee benefits provided, including City contributions toward benefit costs, are subject to change as a result of periodic contract negotiations between the recognized employee association and the City of Murrieta.